 Let’s get started on discovering all the exciting stops you can add to your Miami itinerary.
 No matter how long you will be staying in the city, you will have no trouble at all filling your time.

-44 Best things to do in Miami, Florida
+44 Best things to do in Miami are:

 1. Visit the Miami Beach